Finding the best credit card offers can be a little harder than simply looking at the top of the comparison table

 Some of the best buys in credit card comparison tables include 0% on balance transfers and 0% on purchases for two years – sometimes longer.

 Credit card companies can advertise their offer as being 30 months 0% on balance transfers, even though many customers who apply and are accepted will not get the full 30 months.
+See how much you could save with our repayment calculator:

 In some cases customers who are approved for such credit cards may only get half of the advertised offer length or, even less!